ucsdsysnet/Rosebud/README.md

 ## Running simulations:
 Alongside the code for each  board, there is a simulation framework to be able to test the Verilog and C-code alongside each other.
 Scripts and examples for single RSU and full Shire tests are available.
 As an example, in fpga_src/boards/VCU1525_200g_16G/tb there are these directories:
 *	<ins>common</ins> has the top level test module for full Shire, as well as common.py which has the same functions as the functions that host can use to communicate with the FPGA (just in python instead of C).
-*	<ins>test_firewall_sg</ins> is a testbench for firewall accelerator that is integrated within an RSU, and the C-code can be tested. test_gousheh.v is the top level test module for single RSU, and test_gousheh.py is the python testbench.
+*	<ins>test_firewall_sg</ins> is a testbench for firewall accelerator that is integrated within an RSU, and the C-code can be tested. test_rpu.v is the top level test module for single RSU, and test_rpu.py is the python testbench.
 The testbench file loads the RSU memories, similar to the scripts in host_utils, and runs the desired tests.
 *	<ins>test_ins_load</ins> tests load of instruction memories, or communication to host DRAM, alongside a C-code that simply forwards the packets, as well as write and reads to DRAM.
 *	<ins>test_corundum</ins> test the functionality of corundum, alongside a C-code that simply forwards packets to the host.
 *	<ins>test_inter_core</ins> tests the intercore messaging system, <ins>test_latency</ins> tests the latency code, and <ins>test_pkt_gen</ins> tests the packet generation code.